-Shingu City, Wakayama is a popular tourist destination as a spiritual sacred place including the Kumano Kodo.
-But did you know that there are also many other attractive places to go to satisfy your taste buds and to move your body?
+Shingu City, Wakayama is a popular tourist destination as a spiritual sacred place that is part of the Kumano Kodo.
+But did you know that there are also many great places to go to satisfy your taste buds and work out your body?

 Originally, the city was called the “town of consumption", because it was established by wealthy merchants who built a fortune by selling lumber.
 So, local residents are still particular about food.
-There are the ruins of Shingu Castle, where there once existed Japan’s shortest railway built only for the purpose of transporting people to a luxury hotel for wealthy men.
+There are the ruins of Shingu Castle, where there once existed Japan’s shortest railway built only for the purpose of transporting the wealthy to a luxury hotel.
 People in the city also used to have the tuna freshly caught in Kii Katsuura delivered to them to eat.
-While the railroad later became a disused line, local residents still have a discerning palate.
+Though usage of the railroad was later discontinued, the discerning palate of local residents persists on today.

-Here, an almost 30-year-old travel writer introduces to you how to enjoy the food and activities in Shingu City and its surrounding area.
+Here, an almost 30-year-old travel writer shows you the food and activities you can enjoy in Shingu City and its surrounding areas.

 At Shingu Station, a wooden welcome board greets you.
-I am so excited!
+I am so excited to start my journey!